bbauska/JS-svg/README.md

   filter: 'url(#blur)'
 });
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-1c">8.1c The Filter Region</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-When a filter is applied to an element, its active region extends beyond that element.
+<p>When a filter is applied to an element, its active region extends beyond
+that element.
 This allows a certain amount of space into which the effect can "bleed," to use a print analogy.
-This space is known as the filter region, and once a filter's effect extends beyond this region, clipping occurs (see Figure 8-3).
+This space is known as the filter region, and once a filter's effect extends beyond this region, clipping occurs (see Figure 8-3).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 61.
 A clipped filter region (211) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"